bgsoftware/company-site/_posts/2019-06-07-questions-for-your-software-builder.md

 ---
 layout            : post
-title       : If Your Software Builder Can’t Answer These 3 Questions, Ghost Them description : These three will determine if your software build is going to be exciting, or
+title             : If Your Software Builder Can’t Answer These 3 Questions, Ghost Them description       : These three will determine if your software build is going to be exciting, or a headache. image             : 2019-06-07-if_your_software_builder_cant_answer_these_3_questions_ghost_them.jpg image-description : "Link to blog post.
-              a headache.
-image       : 2019-06-07-if_your_software_builder_cant_answer_these_3_questions_ghost_them.jpg
-image-description: "Link to blog post.
 Photo of chalkboard with a large question mark drawn in the center." author            : John Stuckert comments          : true tags              : [BG Software, Blog, John Stuckert, Software]
 ---

 You’ve decided to repair, upgrade or replace software at your company.
 You’ve done your research.
 You’ve found who you believe to be a vendor capable of getting this done for you.
 The process for developing an application is unique for every business, but there are basic steps in the process that need to happen before wireframing and developing a prototype.